xx299x/DrissionPagePlus/README.en.md

   - cache_path - Cache path
   - check_version - Whether to check whether chromedriver and chrome match

-  ### set_value_argument

-  ​	set_value_argument(arg: str, value: str) -> None

-  ​	Set valued attributes.

-  ​	Parameter Description:

-  - arg - Attribute name
-  - value - Attribute value

   ### set_argument

-  ​	set_argument(arg: str, on_off: bool) -> None
+  	set_argument(arg: str, value: Union[bool, str]) -> None

-  ​	Set an attribute with no value.
+  	Set the properties.
+If the attribute has no value (such as' zh_CN.utf-8 '), the value is passed into the bool to indicate the switch; Otherwise, value passes in STR, and when value is "" or False, the attribute entry is deleted.

   ​	Parameter Description:

   - arg - Attribute name
-  - on_off - On or off
+  - value - Attribute value, pass in a value if it has a value, pass in a bool if it doesn't

   ### set_headless